Southern University Law Center’s Summer in Tarragona Spain

 What will the instruction days look like and will we have time to travel to other places?

-The instruction days will be Monday through Thursday 9:00 AM to 1:30 PM.
+The instruction days will be Monday through Thursday from 9:00 AM to 1:30 PM.
 For example, a sample schedule is provided below.
 As you can see we have certain cultural activities you will want to take advantage of as well as free Spanish lessons provided by the University that is hosting us should you wish to take part.

 As far as travel to other places, the answer is also yes!
 You will have from Thursday at 1:30 PM to Monday at 9:00 AM to explore the region or other places.
 Because Barcelona is so accessible, it is quite easy (and affordable) to get flights to other places in Europe.
 You can also take the train to different locations.